WondersLabCorporation/yii2/ROADMAP.md

  - [ ] HTML5 features for inputs.
 Like role='tel'
  - [ ] Sitemap generation (if needed)
  - [x] Gii updates for backend controller to include new AccessRule and/or use overrode BackendController
- - [ ] Default migration controller changes to generate new migrations based on overrode Migration class
  - [ ] Email templates module with token-replacements.
 This widget can be used as base [Text-area-tokens](https://github.com/mmedojevicbg/yii2-text-area-tokens)
  - [ ] Update gii to include many-to-many and many-to-one relations editing.
 Use this article as the starting point - [Relations-editing](http://www.yiiframework.com/wiki/836/how-to-use-listbox-and-checkboxlist/)
  - [x] Adjust Gii to generate wide grid and thick forms and views (col-md-6).